-A sorting activity for students to practice putting words in alphabetical order to the first or second letter.
+A sorting activity for students to practice putting words in alphabetical order up to the third letter.

 Print out the resource on cardstock and cut out the cards along the dotted lines.
 Store the instruction sheet, answer key, and word cards in a resealable bag to be used again and again, year after year!

 How to Use This Resource in the Classroom: